Aleksander Benedykt Sobieski: Politics and military career

 In March, 1700, he arrived in Rome and was made a Knight of the Order of St. Michael.
 In December, from the hands of the French ambassador, then Prince Louis of Monaco, he received the Order of the Holy Spirit.
 In summer of 1702, Charles de Caradas, the Marquis du Heron, a member of the Sejm (parliament) in Poland, suggested that Alexander should be seated on the throne of Hungary.
 Later that year the prince remained in Oława and he didn't accompany his brothers in an expedition to Saxony, however he did travel to Wrocław where he had an affair with the former mistress of Augustus II, Anna Aloysia Esterle.

 Aleksander fought at the side of Charles XII during his campaign in Saxony, in 1706.
 After the release of his brothers under the terms of the Treaty of Altranstädt, he halted his engagement in politics.

 The arts, later life and death

 In 1710 he settled in Rome.
-Still in 1709, under the pseudonym Armonte Calidio, he joined the Roman academy Arcadia and the congregation of writers, artists and scholars.
+In 1709, under the pseudonym Armonte Calidio, he joined the Roman academy Arcadia and the congregation of writers, artists and scholars.
 During the meetings held in the Arcadian Roman Mansion he often recited his own poetry written in Latin.
 Aleksander throughout his life was passionate about theater.
 He created his own version of the Arcadian dramma nobile.
 In the years 1710-1713 he completed the composition of several operas, in collaboration with the composer Domenico Scarlatti and set designer Filippo Juvarra.

 A ship from Gdańsk, Printz Alexander von Pohlen, was named after him.

 Sobieski died in 1714 and was buried in the Roman Capuchin Crypt.